VolodymyrChapman/Digital_pathology_tool_wiki/README.md

 # Digital_pathology_tool_wiki
- Collected links to useful digital pathology tools
+A collection of links to useful digital pathology tools to summarise, simplify and better communicate the plethora of tools available.
+All contributions, forks, pull requests etc. welcome!